ColeCurrent/Wordle-Bot/README.md

   <img width="400" src="https://github.com/ColeCurrent/Wordle-Bot/blob/main/wordleBot.png">
 </p>

-####Could you beat the Wordle bot?
+Could you beat the Wordle bot?
 Compete against a bot specialized to complete the wordle as optimally as possible.
 Are you better than

-## Get Playing!

 ## How It Works
 * Part-1: Find a good starter word